-The maximum number of credits students may take at one time is limited in order to assist their academic success.
+The maximum number of credits students may take at one time is limited to assist in their academic success.
 The limits are:

 Fall 19 credit hours

 Winter 19 credit hours

 Summer 1 or Summer 2 8 credit hours

-Summer 1 and Summer 2 combined.
-12 credit hours
+Summer 1 and Summer 2 combined 12 credit hours

-If a student wants to exceed the maximum number of credits, this can be approved on an individual basis per Registrar's approval.
+If a student wants to exceed the maximum number of credits, this can be approved on an individual basis per Registrar approval.